Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "I have an idea.
 Can you help me with a little demonstration?"

-Plucking a palm size stone from the ground, I set it down and hit it with the hammer to confirm its hardiness.
+Plucking a palm-sized stone from the ground, I set it down and hit it with the hammer to confirm its hardiness.
 Following my instructions, Eryn chilled the water in her flask and handed it to me.
 Then, she engulfed the stone within a small flame pillar until it started glowing red.
 Holding my hand up to signal Eryn to end the spell, I immediately uncapped the flask and poured a small amount onto the stone.
 The stone sizzled as the water evaporated, leaving a single split across the surface.
 Hammering it once again, this time the rock split into many pieces.

 "Yes, this might work!"
 I pumped my arm slightly.